-Techniquest Glyndwr have revealed that alongside the purchase of and relocation to the former unoccupied TJ Hughes building in the centre of Wrexham, they will also be rebranding the Science Discovery Centre, including a change of name.
+Techniquest Glyndŵr have revealed that alongside the purchase of and relocation to the former unoccupied TJ Hughes building in the centre of Wrexham, they will also be rebranding the Science Discovery Centre, including a change of name.

 Techniquest Glyndwr has come under the ‘Techniquest’ banner since Queen Elizabeth II opened the centre in 2003 initially as ‘Techniquest@NEWI’ before changing to ‘Glyndwr’ in 2009.

-We now call on the local community to help us decide on these changes as we look to consult with all backgrounds to create a Science Discovery Centre for all.
-Feedback is now being taken via a public survey whilst focus groups have been set up to engage with the public and take their thoughts on all aspects of the new centre.
-Please contact Ollie Williams below for more details on when and where the next focus group will take place.
+“We now call on the community to help us decide on these changes as we look to create a Science Discovery Centre for all.
+Techniquest Glyndŵr is now taking feedback via public survey while focus groups will engage with the public.
+These groups will take opinions on all aspects of the new centre.
+Please contact Ollie Williams for more details on when and where the next focus group will take place.

 You can give your thoughts here via the Techniquest Glyndwr survey

 For more information, contact Ollie Williams, Marketing and Communications by email or on 01978 294 403.